pvarshney2004/csharp-core-programming/README.md

 ### 📝 Practice Problems

-- Program to check whether a given number is an Armstrong number using digit-based computation.
-- Program to count the number of digits in an integer.
-- Program to check whether a given number is a Harshad number.
-- Program to check whether a given number is an Abundant number.
-- Program to determine the day of the week for a given date using mathematical formulas.
-- Program to create a calculator using the `switch...case` statement.
 - Program to calculate the power of a number using a loop.
 - Program to find all factors of a number entered by the user.
 - Program to find all multiples of a given number below 100.